 Last week we launched a new blog about our journey to $100K in eBay monthly sales.
-Now let’s discuss how you can implement what we’ve learned…
+Now let’s discuss how you can implement the eBay hacks we’ve learned…

 Laying the groundwork